microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 > [!IMPORTANT]
 > Before you proceed with this option, please close all open applications.

-This parameter asks you to reproduce the problem.
-While you’re doing so, the 'Unified Labeling Support Tool' collects and records data.
+As a first step, this parameter activates the required logging and then prompts you to reproduce the problem.
+While you’re doing so, the 'Information Protection Utility' collects and records data.
 Once you have reproduced the problem, all collected files will be stored into the default logs folder (`~/Documents/UnifiedLabelingSupportTool`).
 Every time you call this option, a new unique subfolder will be created in the logs-folder that reflects the date and time when it was created.

-In the event that you accidentally close the PowerShell window while logging is enabled, the 'Unified Labeling Support Tool' disables logging the next time you start it.
+In the event that you accidentally close the PowerShell window while logging is enabled, the 'Information Protection Utility' disables logging the next time you start it.

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>